High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 - Thoughts of failure and judgement

 People who struggle with high function are likely to only experience a selection of symptoms on this list.
-Not to mention, you may also experience other symptoms not presented here.
+Not to mention, they may also experience other symptoms not presented here.

 What Causes High Functioning Anxiety?